Profile Bayesian Optimization for Expensive Computer Experiments: Synthetic Examples

 \section{Synthetic Examples}

-In this section, we validate the performance of our proposed PBO against state-of-the-art alternatives on a variety of benchmark exercises.
+In this section, we validate the performance of our proposed PBO against various alternatives on a variety of benchmark exercises.
 We measure performance of the estimation of $T(x^\star)$ in four ways.
-First, to compare accuracy we assess average performance with root mean squared prediction error (RMSE, lower is better) and worst-case performance with maximum absolute deviation (MaxAD, lower is better).
+First, to compare accuracy we assess average performance with root mean squared prediction error (RMSE; lower is better).
 Then, to understand the quality of our uncertainty quantification, we consider both the coverage and the average width of the 95\% credible intervals (the latter is denoted AvgCI).
 Narrower CIs are preferred as long as the coverage is high, preferably near 95\%.
+Worst-case performance is measured using maximum absolute deviation (MaxAD; lower is better); results for this metric are included in Supplement~\ref{supp:results}.
 Formal definitions of all metrics are provided in Supplement~\ref{supp:functions}.

 In the following sections, we will consider stationary and nonstationary examples, demonstrating applicability to both GP and DGP surrogates.
+We restrict our test functions to those with unique profile optima for each $x^\star$, with further discussion provided in Section \ref{sec:summary}.
 For all surrogates, we use a fixed nugget of $1.0\times 10^{-6}$ to reflect the deterministic nature of the functions.
 Training budgets are adjusted based on the dimension and complexity of each test function.
+For stationary functions, we start with LHS designs of size $n=5d$; for more complex nonstationary functions, we start with LHS designs of size $n=10d$.
+For both stationary and nonstationary functions, we proceed until $m=3n$, although we find convergence of the AvgCI often occurs before that point.
+While progress in maximum EI is commonly used in Bayesian optimization to measure convergence, we find AvgCI is better than PEI for assessing convergence of our PBO procedure since we do not globally maximize PEI.
 We prescale inputs to $\mathcal{X} = [0,1]^d$ and responses to have zero mean and unit variance.
-For all methods, we use our modified tricands with 1,000 posterior samples to estimate $\hat{T}(x^\star)$.
 All exercises are repeated with 30 re-randomized starting designs.
-Reproducible code for all synthetic experiments is available in our public repository.\footnote{\url{https://bitbucket.org/boothlab/rdc/}}
+Reproducible code for all synthetic experiments is available in our public repository\footnote{\url{https://bitbucket.org/boothlab/rdc/}}.
+Computation times for each example are included in Supplement \ref{supp:time}.